Pattern formation and exotic order in driven-dissipative Bose-Hubbard systems

 where we use again the notation $\langle\mathbf{i}\rangle$ for the sites adjacent to $\mathbf{i}$.
 As we prove at the end of the section, the condition that only modes at the Bose surface are populated is equivalent to the demand $J\sum_{\mathbf{j}\in\langle\mathbf{i}\rangle}e^{i\phi_\mathbf{j}}=0$.
 We then assume this to hold, and later check that the solution we find is consistent with it.
 Under such assumption, we then find two solutions to the equation above

 where we remind that $\varphi=\arg\{\gamma+ig\}$.
 Note that each site $\mathbf{i}$ can choose between the `$+$' or `$-$' solutions independently.
 Hence, the spatially-uniform solution is indeed compatible with the assumption we made above, as long as each lattice site has the same number of $+$ and $-$ neighbors.
 For example, a simple phase profile with all sites at even (odd) rows choosing the $+$ ($-$) solution satisfies this.
+However, starting from random initial conditions, more intricate phase profiles are found, such as the one showed in the main text.

 Next let's check the stability of the solution.
 Expanding the real-space amplitudes around the stationary solution as $\psi_{\mathbf{i}}(t)=\bar{\psi}_{\mathbf{i}}+d_{\mathbf{i}}(t)$, the GP equation (\ref{GPeqSup}) leads to the following equation to first order in the perturbations $d_\mathbf{i}$: